Bachelor of Theology in Community Leadership | Psychology

 - A Matriculation Certificate (with university exemption) or equivalent

-- A Higher Certificate or Advanced Certificate or Diploma in a cognate field
+- A Higher Certificate or an Advanced Certificate or Diploma in a cognate field

 - National Benchmark Test (NBT) results